 WHAT IS YOUR TEACHER/STUDENT RATIO?

-Approximately 25/1 for core courses and electives for 6th grade and approximately 40 to one for PE.
+GALA follows LAUSD requirements.
+Approximately 25 to 28:1 for core courses and electives for 6th grade and approximately 40:1 for PE.
 For 7th grade and up, some classes may be larger on a case by case basis.
 Larger classes are usually in the "accelerated" courses where students are expected to be able to work independently and at a faster pace.

 HOW DO YOU CHOOSE YOUR TEACHERS?

 Teachers completed an interview, and observation of their teaching.
-Teacher observations included teaching methods and interaction with the children.
-Of particular interest was how each teacher supported her children, encouraged them, and methods to ensure they were challenged enough to work hard but are not overwhelmed.
+Teacher observations included teaching methods and interaction with the students.
+Of particular interest was how each teacher supported her students, encouraged them, and methods to ensure they were challenged enough to work hard but are not overwhelmed.

 DOES YOUR SCHOOL NEED PARENT VOLUNTEERS?